 Here’s a quick look at ways you can sneak plain text into the office (even though you’re not really sneaking it in).

-We all have a few tasks to between the hours of 9 and 5 (or whatever hours you work).
+We all have a few tasks to deal with between the hours of 9 and 5 (or whatever hours you work).
 Often, more than a few tasks.
 Keeping track of those tasks doesn’t need to be difficult or involve a number of applications.
 All you need you need to do is create a file called tasks.txt and keep it open in a text editor (even if that editor is as bare bones as Windows Notepad) during the day.
-Read this article for some advice on how to approach this.
+Read this article for some advice on how to approach managing your tasks in this way.

 Managers like their metrics.
 They like to know what you’ve been doing and how long you spent doing it.
 While you might have to fill out a weekly or bi-weekly timesheet (even if you’re a full-time employee), you can give those a pay grade or two above you a quick recap using a plain text worklog.
 A worklog, as you might recall from this article, is a combination of timesheet and journal.
 It contains more detail about what you did and when you did it.